-- There will be NO make-up exams for a missed unit exam.
-Since the final exam is comprehensive (meaning that it covers the entire course), the final exam grade will be substituted for the first missed unit exam grade and first missed diagram exam only.
-Should any additional unit exam or diagram exam be missed, a grade of "0" will be recorded. - 2.
+- 1. There will be NO make-up exams for a missed unit exam.
+Since the final exam is comprehensive (meaning that it covers the entire course), the final exam grade will be substituted for the first missed unit exam grade only.
+Should any additional unit exam be missed, a grade of "0" will be recorded. - 2.
 No exams will be given prior to the originally scheduled exam. - 3.
 No make up work is accepted for assignments or quizzes completed during class while absent.
-It will be a zero. - 4.
-There are no extra credit opportunities. - 5.
+It will be a zero.
+There are no extra credit opportunities. - 4.
 There is no make-up exam for the final exam.